AtanasovAtanas/interactive-content/EN/02-HTML-Structure/02-Forms.md

 An HTML form is used to collect user input, which is generally sent to a web server for processing and storage.

-It can also be used on the client-side to immediately update the interface in some way (for example by adding another item to a list, or show or hide a UI feature).
+It can also be used on the client-side to immediately update the interface in some way (for example by adding another item to a list or show or hide a UI feature).

 ## HTML `<form>` Tag